plcstevens/comufyruby/README.md

-# Comufyruby
+# Comufy

-This library allows customers to interact with the Comufy backend and perform common operations.
+This gem is intended to be used on heroku to allow users to easily setup their ruby systems with Comufy services.

 ## Installation